THE GOON SHOW

 When men blacked up their faces and sang a merry tune

-And dear old Spike recited poems, he was such a loon
+And dear old Spike recited funny, surreal, poems.

 Leonard Sachs would gleefully shout, “for your delectation”